The demand for dog parks, particularly in Desoto area, is growing. Here in

 - Shade and water for both dogs and owners, along with benches and tables.

-- A safe, accessible location with adequate drainage and a grassy area that is mowed routinely.
+- A safe, accessible location with adequate drainage and a grassy area that

 - Signs that specify park hours and rules.